CIF Parser¶

 set_all_values

 sets all the data in a table.
-It takes as an argument
+It takes

 >>> loop = block.find_loop_item('_citation_author.citation_id').loop